o3de/o3de.org/content/docs/userguide/mobile/ios/game-building.md

 **Note**
 You can also run the remote shader compiler on an Amazon EC2 instance\.
 For information, see [Running the Shader Compiler on Amazon EC2](/docs/userguide/mobile/running-shader-compiler-amazon-EC2.md)\.

-### Prerequisites<a name="ios-remote-shader-compiler-prerequisites"></a>
+### Prerequisites {#ios-remote-shader-compiler-prerequisites}

 To use the remote shader compiler, you must do the following:
 + \(First time only\) Create a `config.ini` file that tells the remote shader compiler the addresses from which to accept connections\.
 For instructions, see the procedure below\.
 + Connect the remote shader compiler host computer and iOS device to the same network and configure any firewalls to allow traffic through port 61453\.
 + Set up the system configuration file \(`system_ios_ios.cfg`\) for the mobile device to connect to the remote shader compiler on your computer\.

 You can use an allow list to specify the IP addresses that are allowed to connect to your remote shader compiler\.
-For information, see [Creating an allow list for the Remote Shader Compiler](/docs/userguide/materials/shaders/custom-dev-remote-compiler.md#mat-shaders-custom-dev-remote-compiler-allow)\.
+For information, see [Creating an allow list for the Remote Shader Compiler](/docs/userguide/materials/shaders/custom-dev-remote-compiler#mat-shaders-custom-dev-remote-compiler-allow)\.

-### Enabling a Connection Between the iOS App and the Remote Shader Compiler<a name="ios-enable-connection-between-app-and-shader-compiler"></a>
+### Enabling a Connection Between the iOS App and the Remote Shader Compiler {#ios-enable-connection-between-app-and-shader-compiler}

 You must modify certain configuration files to allow your iOS app to connect to the shader compiler\.